La Voix (song)

-"La voix" (/fr/; "The voice") is a song by Swedish singer Malena Ernman, which served as the entry at the 2009 Eurovision Song Contest, held in Moscow, Russia.
-It was composed by Fredrik Kempe, with lyrics by both Kempe and Ernman.
+"La voix" (/fr/; "The voice") is a song by Swedish singer Malena Ernman, composed by Fredrik Kempe, and with lyrics by both Kempe and Ernman.
+It in the Eurovision Song Contest 2009 after winning Melodifestivalen 2009.
 It is the first Swedish entry to contain lyrics in French, as well as being the last Swedish entry to have contained lyrics in a language other than English before KAJ's 2025 entry Bara bada bastu.
 Despite the fact that 's Patricia Kaas would get a relatively good placing in the final, Ernman drew further attention to Francophone culture in the semi-final, as well in the grand final (by classing 3rd in the OGAE Second Chance round), despite her ultimate placing (21st).

 The song was the winner of Melodifestivalen 2009 on 14 March 2009, earning the right to compete for Sweden in the first semi-final of Eurovision 2009 on 12 May 2009.
 The song qualified for the final round where it finished 21st place with 33 points, making it Sweden's second lowest placing in the contest since 1992's "I morgon är en annan dag" (22nd), and also the second time the country failed to place within the Top 20.

 In 2010, the song was covered by Russian pop singer Philipp Kirkorov and opera singer Anna Netrebko with Kirkorov singing verses and Netrebko singing chorus.
 They recorded two versions of the song, one with original French and English lyrics and other sang exclusively in Russian.

 The song has also been used as the backing track for the musical documentary Spaceplane Sailing.
 The short film covers the 33-mission career of the Space Shuttle Atlantis and was premiered on YouTube in February 2013.

-Melodifestivalen and Eurovision
+Melodifestivalen

 "La voix" participated in the fourth heat of the 2009 Melodifestivalen which was held on 28 February 2009 at the Malmö Arena in Malmö.
-The song was the last of the eight competing entries to perform and directly qualified to the contest final as one of the two songs song which received the most telephone votes.
+The song was the last of the eight competing entries to perform and directly qualified to the contest final as one of the two songs which received the most telephone votes.
 On 14 March, during the final held at the Globe Arena in Stockholm, Ernman were the last of the eleven competing acts to perform, and "La voix" won the contest with 182 points, receiving the highest number of votes from the viewing public via telephone voting despite placing only eighth with the regional and international juries.